hypergonial/snedbot_v1/README.md

 ### Features:
  - Easy to use commands
- - Setup commands to simplify configuration for administrators
+ - Dashboard to simplify configuration for administrators *(Heavy WIP)*
+ - Comprehensive documentation
  - Moderation capabilities
  - Auto-Moderation
  - Reaction Roles